OraOpenSource/apex-nitro/README.md

 ```

 ## Usage
-From the `src` folder you can create, edit or delete any files in:
+Create, edit or delete any file within the `src` folder:
 ```
 |-/src/
 	|-scss